 All gloating aside, this is really great news.
 I know we have our work cut out for us and there are still more treacherous times ahead, but clearly, we are making progress with one of our biggest adversaries — the media.
 After five years of watching them cover, lie for and just flat out ignore the ongoing scandals of the Obama administration, the public is catching up with us in realizing they can no longer depend on them for even a modicum of accuracy or the truth.
 The internet explosion of new conservative sites and rapid responses to current events through social media is a refreshing and much needed medium for people who are hankering to be informed and even to take action when crises such as the Bundy incident or the Justina Pelletier travesty are taking place.

 I still want to believe in the goodness of Americans.
-While all of this upheaval and decentralizing of powers — in politics and the media — is more than a little unsettling (watching Boehner, McConnell, Rove, etc., plot how they plan to betray us and squirm because they can no longer hide and sneak while they do it), I’m reminded of that saying I heard when I first became politically active: “Leaders don’t create movements; movements create leaders.”
+While all of this upheaval and decentralizing of powers — in politics and the media — is more than a little unsettling (watching Boehner, McConnell, Rove, etc., plot how they plan to betray us and squirm because they can no longer hide while they do it), I’m reminded of that saying I heard when I first became politically active: “Leaders don’t create movements; movements create leaders.”
 That is what I’m seeing on the horizon.
 New leaders naturally emerging to rise to the occasion and fulfill the need for desperate Americans to be informed.
 All of us need to be ready and willing to do our part whenever and wherever we can.
 We are making progress.